This mouthwatering Kale and Brussels Sprout Salad with Maple Vinaigrette is the perfect combination of sweet and savory flavors!

 Tip: to easily remove kale leaves from their stems, grasp the stem firmly in one hand, then quickly pull your other hand down the stem, removing the leaf.
 Don’t worry if the leaves end up looking a little ragged ... you won’t notice it after slicing them.

+- Add the remaining ingredients.
 To finish the salad, add the chopped apples, halved grapes, and toasted pecans to the kale mixture.
-Then, give everything a good toss.
+Then, give everything a good toss, then season to taste.

 And that's all there is to it.
 Your easy Kale and Brussels Sprout Salad is ready to eat!

-Serve this easy salad as a tasty side dish, or add a little bread and serve it as a light main course.
-With it’s unique sweet – savory flavors this is one salad that will have everyone coming back for seconds … even my Brussels sprout hating husband loves it!
+Serve this beautiful salad as a tasty side dish (it's perfect for fall, winter, or holiday dinners), or add a little bread and serve it as a light main course.
+With it's unique sweet-savory flavors this is one salad that will have everyone coming back for seconds ... even my Brussels sprout hating husband loves it!

-Because of the tender grapes, and the fact that apples are prone to browning once cut, this salad is best consumed within a day or two of making it.
+Because of the tender grapes, and the fact that apples are prone to browning once cut, this Kale Brussels Sprouts Salad is best consumed within a day or two of making it.
 If you have any leftovers store them in an airtight container in your refrigerator.

 Looking for more unique kale salads?
 Then, you'll want to try these recipes next: